Print

 Instructions

-8. When ready to serve, make the sauces.
+7. When ready to serve, make the sauces.
 Add brown sugar, heavy cream, chocolate and brown sugar to a small pot.
 On low heat, whisk together the mixture until it is completely melted and combined.
 Do not overheat the mixture or it will break.
 Remove the chocolate sauce from the pan immediately to a bowl to cool slightly.
-Once cool, transfer it to a piping bag.
 Then cook the peanut butter sauce in the same manner by gently heating and whisking together heavy cream, peanut butter and brown sugar in a small pot.
-Set aside to cool, and then transfer to a piping bag.
+Set aside to cool slightly.

-9. Top the chilled pie with cut-up peanut butter cups.
-Then pipe on chocolate sauce and peanut butter sauce.
+8. Top the chilled pie with cut-up peanut butter cups.
+Then drizzle on the chocolate sauce and peanut butter sauce.

 Notes